ScarletCatalie/ScarletCatalie.github.io/drafts/2019-12-21-Games-wot-I-played-in-2019.md

 I caved.
 I finally bought a Switch.
 The Lite looks well cute in banana yellow, and there was a hyper-stylish new Mech game out in Daemon X Machina.
 In hindsight, I don't really rate DXM (it's fun as hell, but the story is forced and throwaway), but the Switch?
 It's pretty bloody good, lads.

 There were some bangers in the first few weeks.
 Untitled Goose Game is honkin' great, and I can't undersell how wild it is to play Thumper on a bus (please don't *only* play Thumper on a bus, but if you can, play Thumper on a bus).
-Someone lent me Breath Of The Wild and yeah, y'all were right about that one.
-One week, though, I picked up a wee game called Splatoon 2.
+I'm borrowing Breath Of The Wild from a pal and yeah, y'all were right about that one.
+One game rises far above the rest, though.
+One day, I picked up a cute wee game called Splatoon 2.

 I haven't been seen since.